audioxide/data/data/posts/20181218-articles-top-10-singles-of-2018.md

 ­
 **Fred**

 Let’s not pretend otherwise — a lot of artists put out dreadful stuff in their autumn years.
 And that’s to say nothing of those who put out dross at the peak of their powers.
-David Byrne picks and chooses his moments, and it showed in [American Utopia](/reviews/david-byrne-american-utopia/)‘*s lead single.
+David Byrne picks and chooses his moments, and it showed in [*American Utopia*](/reviews/david-byrne-american-utopia/)’s lead single.
 “Everybody’s Coming to My House” springs along with a pep beyond many musicians half Byrne’s age.
 Immaculately produced, this for me was one of the standout feel-good singles of the year.

 The rattling percussion, soaring horn arrangements, and near delirious delivery of the vocals are reminiscent of Talking Head’s [*Remain in Light*](/reviews/talking-heads-remain-in-light/), but this track is very much its own animal.
 This bares out in its [live performances](https://www.youtube.com/watch?v=07G4xhSefuI).
 The song went out into the world and took on a life of its own.
 In a time where acrimony is king, it’s more important than ever to make time for music that dares to be joyful.